hashicorp/terraform-provider-tfe/website/docs/cdktf/csharp/r/registry_module.html.markdown

 * `Organization` - (Optional) The name of the organization associated with the registry module.
 It must be set if `ModuleProvider` is used, or if `VcsRepo` is used via a GitHub App.
 * `Namespace` - (Optional) The namespace of a public registry module.
 It can be used if `ModuleProvider` is set and `RegistryName` is public.
 * `RegistryName` - (Optional) Whether the registry module is private or public.
 It can be used if `ModuleProvider` is set.
+* `InitialVersion` - (Optional) This specifies the initial version for a branch based module.
+It can be used if `VcsRepoBranch` is set.
+If it is omitted, the initial modules version will default to `000`.

 The `TestConfig` block supports
 * `TestsEnabled` - (Optional) Specifies whether tests run for the registry module.
 Tests are only supported for branch-based publishing.